Tumlinh/cli-interposer/README.md

                               +-------+          +-------+
     ```
 + **Legacy mode**: real arguments are passed to the program, copied then erased asap by the interposer to prevent eavesdropping.
 The copy is then passed to `main()`.
-**Warning**: This mode is very handy but less secure, since there is a brief moment when real arguments are visible
+**Warning**: This mode is very handy but less secure, since there is a brief moment when real arguments are visible.
     ```
                                kernel
                          (admin/user watching)